Lucas Museum of Narrative Art: Proposed sites

 To be known as the Lucas Cultural Arts Museum, it was originally planned for San Francisco, on Crissy Field.
 This version of the museum would have held Lucas's art collection, which is estimated to be worth approximately $1 billion.
-After four years of unsuccessful negotiations with The Presidio Trust over the land in San Francisco, Lucas announced that Chicago would host the museum instead, due in interest from the city's mayor, Rahm Emanuel, and the promise of land on the shore of Lake Michigan.
+After four years of unsuccessful negotiations with The Presidio Trust over the land in San Francisco, Lucas announced that Chicago would host the museum instead, due to interest from the city's mayor, Rahm Emanuel, and the promise of land on the shore of Lake Michigan.
 The museum would lease the land from the Chicago Park District for $1 a year.
 Los Angeles Mayor Eric Garcetti also made a bid to host the project, offering Lucas land in Exposition Park adjacent to the University of Southern California.
 Lucas, however, looked to Chicago as the location to build his museum.
-Youngstown Mayor John McNally had also proposed to Lucas to locate the museum in Youngstown, Ohio, offering donated land in the city's downtown.
+Youngstown, Ohio Mayor John McNally had also proposed to Lucas to locate the museum in his city, offering donated land in the downtown area.